OUR SCHEDULE IS NOW LIVE!

 - Children under 12 must be with an adult at all times, no exceptions.

 - Entrances/exits may not be blocked and the hallways must be clear.
-If you would like to take pictures of anyone, please try to do so out of the way of crowds.
+If you would like to take pictures of anyone, please do so out of the way of crowds.

 - No loitering in the narrow hallways of the hotel, traffic must remain flowing.
 We would suggest if you would like to hang out with a group of your friends that you do it in the larger common areas of the Lansing Center.

-- No drugs and/or alcohol may be brought into the convention hall.
-No drugs/alcohol may be brought into the common areas of the hotel.
+- No drugs and/or alcohol may be brought into the convention hall or common areas of the hotel.
 If you are 21+ and are going to drink, we ask that you keep the alcohol at the hotel's bar or confined your rooms.
 Any 21+ individuals that are overly intoxicated will be escorted to their rooms and asked to remain there for the rest of the day, or if they do not have a room at the hotel will be asked to leave the convention (if you refuse to go to your room or leave the convention your badge will be revoked and you will be escorted out by the police).
 If you are caught intoxicated and you are underage, your badge will be revoked, police will be notified, and you will be asked to leave our convention.

-- Our convention has a no-smoking policy.
+- Our convention has a no-smoking policy (cigarettes, e-cigs, pipes, vaporizers, etc).
 If you must smoke, please do so outside away from the convention hall/hotel.

-- TAKE A SHOWER EVERY DAY, fanboy/girl funk will not be tolerated, and you will be asked to remove yourself from the public until the problem is resolved.
+- TAKE A SHOWER EVERY DAY!
+Con funk will not be tolerated, and you will be asked to remove yourself from the public until the problem is resolved.
+Also please wash your hands frequently to help prevent the spread of germs.

 - Signs are OK to have at our convention, however they may not ask for money, sell anything, and/or ask for sexual services (which includes kisses, but hugs are OK).

-- If you are going to glomp someone, please do it gently.
+- If you are going to “glomp” someone, please do it gently (and please only do it to those you know).
 If you are going to touch someone cosplaying, please refer to our General/Interactive Cosplay rules.

 - No sleeping in the convention hall or common areas of the hotel, that's what hotel rooms are for.
 If you are caught sleeping in the convention hall or hotel common areas you will be asked to return to your room (or leave if you don't have a room).

-- No didgeridoos over 12ft (we don't want a repeat of last time).
+- No didgeridoos over 12ft (we don't want to deal with summoned gods anymore).
+This means you, Party Table.

 - If security or a Shuto Con staff member asks you to do something (within reason) please do so.